Our Shiplap Bathroom Before and After Transformation

 Before

 First, a quick little peek at the before.
-This bathroom is your typical builder grade bathroom.
+This bathroom is your typical builder-grade bathroom.
 The walls and ceilings were painted the same matte beige color, which made things look kind of yellow/peach and depressing.
-I knew we didn’t have the budget to completely renovate this space, but I at least wanted a different vibe in there.
-A cozier vibe.
+I knew we didn’t have the budget to completely renovate this space, but I at least wanted a different vibe in there—a cozier vibe.

 Our Shiplap Bathroom